In August 2017 I wrote a comprehensive post on the benefits of educational blogging for The Edublogger.

 - Social Skills and Confidence: While some people may be quick to say that blogging and online social media can inhibit social skills, I see blogging as a terrific starting point.
 It can help certain individuals to practise their skills and transfer them into the “offline world”.
 I have previously written about how students with ASD and confidence issues can improve their skills here.

 - Internet Safety: Everyone will agree that teaching students to be safe online is an important issue.
-You can’t just do one off lessons on cyber safety.
-Cyber safety is not a separate subject.
-Through being heavily involved in blogging, my class has opportunities almost daily to discuss cyber safety issues and appropriate online behaviours in an authentic setting.
+You can’t just do one off lessons on cyber safety or digital citizenship.
+This is not a separate subject.
+Through being heavily involved in blogging, my class has opportunities almost daily to discuss appropriate online behaviours in an authentic setting.
 Blogging is an excellent way to learn about being a responsible member of an online community.
+Read more about blogging and digital citizenship in a post I wrote on The Edublogger in January 2018.

 - Literacy: I wrote about the improvement in my students’ literacy skills in this post.
 Not only were skills improved, but engagement levels increased.
 Reluctant writers wanted to write for a purpose and students were using blogs to purposefully communicate and converse with others.
 Blogging is part of my literacy curriculum so I use blogging to explicitly teach English conventions.